 Property managers collect sensitive tenant information including Social Security numbers and bank accounts.
 Your agreement needs provisions protecting this data from unauthorized disclosure.

 Note: This list is not exhaustive and doesn’t account for local intricacies or requirements that your business is subject to.
-That’s why it’s always a good idea to consult a local expert when crafting your agreements.Â
+That’s why it’s always a good idea to consult a local expert when crafting your agreements.

-What Term, Termination, and Transition Provisions Should You Include?
+Term, Termination, and Transition Provisions to Include

 Term and Renewals

-Most residential property management agreements run for one year initially.
+Many residential property management agreements run for one year initially.
 This gives both parties enough time to establish a working relationship.

 Termination for Cause or Convenience